 📋 About the Recipe

 - Cool and refreshing.
 This holiday inspired sangria is slightly tart, sweet, and boozy.
 Perfect for summer hosting when you need something chilled and thirst quenching.
+Looking for something blended?
+Try these passionfruit margaritas instead!

 - Made with edible stars.
 Buy a small star-shaped cookie cutter to cut pears and/or apples into stars for the perfect edible addition to this patriotic red, white, and blue sangria.